 Hashed

 Hashed is a specific algorithm that you use to encode your password by turning from a readable phrase into a random and unreadable set of letters and numbers.
-For the hacker to crack your password, they must know the exact algorithm you used to scramble the password, which is a difficult task as there are many algorithms you can use.
+For the hacker to crack your password, they must know the exact algorithm you used to scramble the password, which is a difficult task as many algorithms can be used.

 Salted